apache/comdev-site/source/companies/employ.md

 This goes [far beyond code contributions](/contributors/non-code.html), although that is the most obvious and visible way that you can participate.

+Think of staffing an open source project exactly the same way you would think about staffing an internal software development project.
+What positions would you staff if you weren't sharing the load with the community?
+Are those positions being adequately covered?

+Dedicating employee time to positions like marketing, events, and end-user support, as well as software development, significantly increases your influence and trust in the project community.

 ## Effective Ways to Contribute

 While many companies contribute here and there to open source projects,